luc-github/esp3d.io/src/content/esp3d-tft/v1.x/documentation/faq.md

 Bootloader report is not displayed if GPIO15 is connected to GND at startup.

 #### On ESP32-S3
-On ESP32-S3 bootloader report is always displayed by default, changing the behavior can be done only once. in sdkconfig file change :
+On ESP32-S3 bootloader report is always displayed by default, changing the behavior can be done only once for the pin GPIO46 in sdkconfig file change :
 ```
 #